GarCoSim/TraceFileGen/README.md

  Utils			| C++ header and sources
  Documentation	| documentation

-# Installation (Initial Building)
+# Installing (Initial Build)
-  After downloading followed by extracting or cloning, do the followings
+  After downloading, followed by extracting or cloning, do the following:
   * $ cd TraceFileGen
   * $ ./build.sh

 # Compiling (After Initial Build)
-  After intial building, do the followings
+  After initial build, do the following:
   * $ cmake ..
   * $ make

 # Running (targetGen - the executable in the build folder)
 Usage: At least one argument must be provided to run targetGen
-* The name of trace file to be generated ( such as traceFile)
+* The name of trace file to be generated (such as traceFile)

 Example: $./targetGen traceFile

 Options:

-  Arguments				| Short			 | Description
+  Argument				| Short			 | Description
  ---------------------- | -------------- | -----------
- --iteration x  	    | -i x			 | x number as the number of operations (default: 100) --thread x			    | -t x			 | x number as the number of threads (default: 10) --class x			    | -c x      	 | x number as the number of classes (default: 300) --pointers x			| -p x 			 | x number as the maximum number of pointer fields in objects/static pointer fields in classes (default: 10)
+ --operations x  	    | -o x			 | x is an integer, number of total memory management operations to be created in a trace file (default: 100)
+ --thread x			    | -t x			 | x is an integer, number of threads (default: 10) --class x			    | -c x      	 | x is an integer, number of classes (default: 300) --pointers x			| -p x 			 | x is an integer, maximum number of pointer fields in an object or static pointer fields in a class (default: 10)
- --primitives x			| -pm x     	 | x number as the maximum number of primitive fields in objects/static primitive fields in classes (default: 6)
+ --primitives x			| -pm x     	 | x is an integer, maximum number of primitive fields in an object or static primitive fields in a class (default: 6)
- --allocation x			| -a x      	 | x percent as the allocation (default: 2) --storeaccess x 		| -s x     		 | x percent as the store (default: 11) --readaccess x			| -r x      	 | x percent as the read (default: 88) --deleteroot x			| -d x      	 | x percent as the rootdelete (default: 10) --static x				| -sf x     	 | x percent as the static field access (default: 30) --prifaccess x			| -pfa x    	 | x percent as the primitive field access (default: 70) --classaccess x		| -ca x    		 | x number as the maximum used a class to create objects (default: 300) --escape x				| -e x      	 | x probability as the an object to be escaped (default: 12) --esctopartner x		| -etp x  		 | x probability as an object to be escaped to partner thread (default: 90) -- maxWeight x			| -maxW x   	 | x maximum weight of a class (default: 25) -- maxFrequency x		| -maxF x    	 | x maximum frequency of a class in object allocation (default: 25) --constantValue x		| -cvalue x 	 | x constant for a where {y = ab^x} (default: 10) --slop x				| -slp x  		 | x tangent of a line value between 0 t0 1 (default: b=.5)
+ --allocation x			| -a x      	 | x is an integer, ratio of allocation in total MM operations (default: 2) --storeaccess x 		| -s x     		 | x is an integer, ratio of store operations in total MM operations (default: 11) --readaccess x			| -r x      	 | x is an integer, ratio of read operations in total MM operations (default: 88) --deleteroot x			| -d x      	 | x is an integer, ratio of root delete operations in total MM operations (default: 10) --static x				| -sf x     	 | x is an integer, ratio of static field access (store/read) from a class(default: 30) --prifaccess x			| -pfa x    	 | x is an integer, ratio of primitive field access (store/read) from either a object or a class  (default: 70)
+ --escape x				| -e x      	 | x is an integer, ratio of an object being escaped (default: 12) --esctopartner x		| -etp x  		 | x is an integer, ratio of an object being escaped to partner thread (default: 90)

+ Some more options are given in this application.
+How to use those will be written in documentation.

  # Output (After after running)
-	It will generate three files
+	traceGen will generate three files
 	* *.trace --- containing a sequence of memory management operations
 	* *.cls   --- containing a lists of classes
 	* *.log   --- containing statistical data
+	* where * is the name of the trace file specified on the command line (e.g., "traceFile")